HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 Conduct a training program on the hand-held and desktop computers, in regards to hardware operation and

-maintenance, software usage, acid data submission procedures.
+maintenance, software usage, and data submission procedures.

 Begin initial deployment with 4 hand-held computers for DUI reports.